rymbau/polaroid-gallery/README.md

 img directory contains images to display.

-Add the JavaScript to the end of your document:
+Add the JavaScript to the end of your document :

 ```javascript
 <script type="text/javascript" src="js/polaroid-gallery.js"></script>